 It does more than that.
 Once the film is developed, shining another laser through the film will produce a 3-D image of the original object.
 This is a hologram.
 Some holograms, produced by so-called rainbow holography, do not require laser light to view, and can be seen in ordinary light.

 This, in a nutshell, is what holography is all about.
-Holographer and Manager of Communications at Northrop Grumman, Fernando Catta-Preta, has described a hologram as “light that’s been sculpted.”
+Northrop Grumman holographer, Fernando Catta-Preta, has described a hologram as “light that’s been sculpted.”

 The Art of 3-D Illusion